renatops1991/saturn-service/README.md

 # Saturn Service (User API)

-Saturn Service is a API used for user creation and authentication.
-Where you can create, update and fetch user data.
-It is part of a project aimed at creating portfolios for financial control wallet.
+Saturn Service is an API specially developed for financial institutions, offering you the possibility to record all your monthly earnings and expenses in a simple and practical way.
+With it, you can plan your future investments and create customized wallets.

 ## Stacks
 - Design Patterns